vidarr/ringbuffer/readme.md

 ```

 As you see, we use the dreaded 'goto' here.
-Again, gotos are in general a bad idea, except for handling error conditions.
+Again, gotos are in general a bad idea, except under certain conditions.
 If you think about it, try/catch blocks in object oriented languages are just
 gotos in disguise.